This is an overview of how I approach and express my personal pursuits, which generally revolve around lettering.

 I like very simple, basic color palettes and am drawn especially to black and white, or the rich yellow-brown of cardboard.
 What I like about working in black and white is that 1) It leaves an element unanswered; the mind’s eye can imagine several color possibilities and fill in the blanks however it wants, 2) It forces you as an artist to focus more on the form, texture, line, and other elements besides color, and therefore you must say something with those details, 3) There is no such thing as pure black or pure white in nature, so the combination/contrast is quite jarring and eye-catching.

 Generally I prefer to work directly with ink rather than pencil, because I feel it causes me to put forth more thought and to take a bit more care.
-Plus, I like that once you make a mark in a certain way, you either have to roll with it or find a creative way to adjust it—or start over entirely.
+Plus, I like that once you make a mark in a certain way, you either have to roll with it or find a creative way to adjust it.
+Or you have to start over entirely, keeping your mistakes in mind while you figure out how to solve the same problem in a different way—kind of like life.